 Download and install VLC (on the same machine to start with)

-Optional: Install the FlowCaster on your iPhone/iPad, Android or AppleTV
+Optional: Install FlowCaster on your iPhone/iPad, Android or AppleTV

-Determine your computer’s IP address (Windows Terminal: ipconfig, Mac/Linux Terminal: ifconfig or Control Panel)
+Determine your computer’s IP address (Windows Terminal: ipconfig, macOS/Linux Terminal: ifconfig or Control Panel)

 Click on the Preferences | Playback menu.